ml4ai/delphi/README.md

     point.
 The spread of this histogram represents the uncertainty in our estimate.

-To see all the command line options and the help message, do `./delphi.py`.
+To see all the command line options and the help message, do `delphi -h`.

 # License